kdubbs0/389Rspring19/assignments/2_OSINT/writeup/README.md

 # Writeup 2 - OSINT

-Name: *PUT YOUR NAME HERE*
+Name: Kenton Wong
-Section: *PUT YOUR SECTION NUMBER HERE*
+Section: 0201

 I pledge on my honor that I have not given or received any unauthorized assistance on this assignment or examniation.

-Digital acknowledgement: *PUT YOUR NAME HERE*
+Digital acknowledgement: Kenton Wong

 ## Assignment Writeup

 ### Part 1 (45 pts)

-*Please use this space to writeup your answers and solutions (and how you found them!) for part 1.*
+x

 ### Part 2 (75 pts)